Data Types

 Enums

-Enums can be written via Enum.{name}.{item}
+Enums can be written via Enum.{name}.{item_name}

 or Enum:{name}:{item_name}